AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quote-templates.md

 ## Generate a linked quote

-After the buyer accepts a quote template, they can use it to generate pre-approved linked quotes from the *[!UICONTROL My Quote Templates dashboard]* , or from the quote template by using the  **[!UICONTROL Generate a quote]** action.
+After the buyer accepts a quote template, they can use it to generate pre-approved, linked quotes from the *[!UICONTROL My Quote Templates dashboard]*, or from the quote template by using the  **[!UICONTROL Generate a quote]** action.

 The linked quote includes a notification indicating that it is approved and ready for checkout.
 It also provides a link to the quote template in the header information.